Type Of Indian Jewelry

 The jewelry which is not in mainstream production and of which the mode of production is no longer popular is known by the name of ‘Antique Jewellery.’

-This kind of jewelry has a dull and rough look, combined with an old world-world charm, and this serves as the major USP of such jewelry.
-It takes you back to yore era, by its unfinished and dull looks.
+This kind of jewelry has a dull and rough look, combined with an old-world charm, and this serves as the major USP of such jewelry.
+It takes you back to the yore era, by its unfinished and dull looks.
 The jewelry pieces in antique jewelry usually belong to a particular period of history, when its popularity was at its peak.

 Handcrafted from copper and brass the unique Creative Designs copper product range has been inspired by the sights and sounds of Ancient India.
 In buying these products, you are contributing to the continuation of one of India’s most traditional art forms.